-The party that makes the first offer in a negotiation generally gets the best deal, multiple negotiation studies suggest.
-The first offer presented serves as an anchor that draws subsequent offers in its direction.
+The party that makes the first offer in a negotiation generally gets the best deal, multiple studies on negotiation and price anchoring suggest.
+The first offer presented serves to draw subsequent offers in its direction.

-Negotiation researchers also have found that precise numerical first offers are more effective than rounder offers.
+Negotiation researchers also have found that price anchoring is more effective with precise numerical first offers rather than rounder offers.
 For example, a house with a list price of $255,500 is likely to attract higher bids than houses with list prices of $256,000 or $255,000.

 Why are precise first offers more effective than rounder ones, and how can we further capitalize on their benefits?
-Leuphana University of Lüneberg professor David D. Loschelder and his colleagues examined this question in a new study.
+Leuphana University of Lüneberg professor David D. Loschelder and his colleagues examined this question.

 In one of their experiments, the researchers had pairs of participants play the roles of seller and buyer in a negotiation simulation involving the sale of a chemical plant.
 One member of each pair was instructed to make the first offer (sometimes the buyer, sometimes the seller).
 In addition, those making first offers were encouraged to make either a round offer (such as €5 million or €36 million), a moderately precise offer (such as €5,818,600 or €36,181,300), or a highly precise offer (such as €5,818,614.76 or €36,181,385.24).